aiidateam/aiida-core/docs/source/intro/get_started.rst

 A working AiiDA installation consists of three core components, plus any external codes you wish to run:

 * aiida-core: The main Python package and the associated command line tool: ``verdi``.
-* |PostgreSQL|: A service which manages the database where we store generated data.
+* |PostgreSQL|: A service which manages the database that AiiDA uses to store generated data.
-* |RabbitMQ|: A service which manages communication with the processes that we run.
+* |RabbitMQ|: A service which manages communication with the processes that AiiDA spawns.

-AiiDA provides a number of routes to setting up this environment, depending on your use case.
+There are multiple routes to setting up a working AiiDA environment.
-These are outlined below, followed by a recommended "quick-install" route on your local computer.
+These are shown below, followed by a recommended "quick-install" route on your local computer.

 .. panels::
    :body: bg-light